SanskritiAYadav/SanskritiAYadav/README.md

 # Hi, I'm Sanskriti Yadav 👋
-**Senior Software Testing Engineer | Automation Enthusiast | Tech Explorer** Welcome to my GitHub!
+**Software Testing Engineer | Automation Enthusiast | Tech Explorer** Welcome to my GitHub!
 I’m passionate about delivering high-quality software through robust testing strategies and innovative automation solutions. 🌟
 ## About Me
 - 🌍 Currently based in Dubai, open to global opportunities.
 - 🎓 Electronics & Communication Engineering graduate from Amity University.
-- 💼 Over 5 years of experience in QA and Automation Testing with expertise in Selenium, TestNG, JIRA, Postman, Playwright and CI/CD pipelines.
+- 💼 Over 5 years of experience in QA and Automation Testing with expertise in Selenium, TestNG, JIRA, Postman,Cypress,Playwright and CI/CD pipelines.
 - 🏆 Certified in ISTQB, PCEP, and IBM Agile Explorer.
 - 🌟 Experienced in domains like finance,operations, banking and airline.
 ## 🛠️ Skills